timlukins/pylcs/README.md

 TODO:

+Where to start?
+Well if there was time...

-* Fix/test more - especially memory!
+* ~~Fix/test more - especially memory!~~
 * Expose parameter get/set functions.
+* Show it working on a more "real world" problem!
 * Generalise LCS class/interface.
 * Implement a strength-based Michigan LCS (e.g. ZCS)
 * Implement a Pittsburgh style LCS (e.g. GALE).